McClure Tunnel: History

-The tunnel was originally constructed in 1886 as a Southern Pacific Railroad tunnel intended to enable the railroad to take trains to Santa Monica's Long Wharf.
+The tunnel was originally constructed in 1893 as a Southern Pacific Railroad tunnel intended to enable the railroad to take trains to Santa Monica's Long Wharf.
 This tunnel, and the ocean view to the left that suddenly appears as the passenger moves westward out of the curved tunnel, was depicted in a brief 1898 Edison Studios film called Going Through the Tunnel.
 It was demolished and reconstructed in Works Progress Administration Moderne style as an auto tunnel, known as the Olympic Tunnel and opened in 1936.
 The tunnel was built at a cost of $200,000 and connected Roosevelt Highway with Olympic and Lincoln boulevards.
-The freeway connected to the tunnel in 1966, and in 1979 the tunnel was officially named in honor of Robert E. McClure, editor of the Santa Monica Outlook newspaper and a longtime advocate for the freeway.
+The freeway connected to the tunnel in 1966, and in 1969 the tunnel was officially named in honor of Robert E. McClure, editor of the Santa Monica Outlook newspaper, California State Highway Commissioner, and a longtime advocate for the freeway.